galaxyproject/galaxy-hub/content/news/2024-12-12-DecemberNewsletter/index.md

 ---
 title: "Galaxy Newsletter: December 2024"
 tease: "From groundbreaking milestones to exciting new features, join us in celebrating Galaxy’s incredible journey through 2024!
-Plus, get a sneak peak at what Galaxy has in store for 2025."
+Plus, get a sneak peek at what Galaxy has in store for 2025."
 hide-tease: false
 authors: "Natalie Whitaker-Allen"
 date: "2024-12-12"